abhijeet-qsofte/qsofte/README.md

         ```
     2. Navigate to the repository directory:
         ```bash
-        cd <qsofte>
+        cd <repository-directory>
         ```
-    3. Install npm dependencies and fix vulnerabilities:
+    3. Install npm dependencies:
         ```bash
         npm install
-        npm audit fix --force
         ```

-    4. Create feature branch based on remote test branch and switch to the feature branch:
+    4. Create a new branch:
         ```bash

-       git checkout -b <local-branch-name> remotes/origin/test
+        git checkout -b <branch-name>
         ```
-    6. Make changes to the repository.
+    5. Make changes to the repository.

-    7. Stage changes for commit:
+    6. Stage changes for commit:
         ```bash
         git add <file-name>
         ```
-    8. Commit changes:
+    7. Commit changes:
         ```bash
         git commit -m "Your commit message"
         ```
-    9. Run the project:
+    8. Run the project:
         ```bash
         npm start
         ```
-    10. Push changes to the remote repository:
+    9. Push changes to the remote repository:
         ```bash
         git push origin <branch-name>
         ```
-    11. Create a pull request with the branch.
+    10. Create a pull request with the branch.

 ### Explanation of Commands